From Foe to Friend - A Jewelers Saw Tale

 #4.
 Tight turns or corners.
 You can't force them.
 Turning the blade isn't going to work, especially with something 45° or more.
 You'll just bend the blade and then SNAP, broken blade.
 So how to turn?
 How does a marching band take tight turn? by stepping in place and slowly rotating till they are facing the desired direction then off they go.
 Same with the blade. up and down in place.
 I even tend to pull backwards a little.
 With tiny adjustments, slowly turn the blade in the desired direction.
 Eventually the blade will be facing the right direction and off you go.

 #5.
 Use the whole blade.
 Nice long even strokes, up and down, top to bottom.
 These are the most efficient strokes, wear down the blade evenly and produce the less heat and friction.
 Keep the blade perpendicular to the metal.
 I like to tell students to think like a sewing machine needle.

 #6.
 Lubricate.
 So very important!!!
 You'll cut faster, break blades less often and it actually sounds better.
 I use a burr lube designed for jewelers.
 Some use wax crayons or winter green oil.
 Whatever works best for you but use it.

 What does an aspiring silvermith, metalsmith or metal arts jeweler need to get started?
-I get asked this question a lot so I thought I’ld put together a list of tools specifically for beginners... the basics and things to consider as your interest grows and skills expand.
+I get asked this question a lot so I thought I’ld put together a list of tools specifically for beginners, just the basics.

-My list is categorized so you know exactly what you are using each tool for.
-I’ve included some suggestions for using household items instead of specialized tools that will work just fine until you can afford to upgrade.
+My list is categorized by skill or technique.
+I’ve included some suggestions for using household items that will work just fine until you can afford something better.

-Depending on your level of commitment and your budget, try shopping at a local hardware stores first.
+Depending on your level of commitment and your budget, try first shopping at a local hardware store like Harbor Freight or Miller’s Hardware .
 The tools available there will most likely be sufficient for your first year or more.
-I’ve made many a purchase at hardware stores to keep costs down.

 Don’t forget discounts.
 Many jewelry supply companies offer discounts for members of lapidary, craft or other groups.
 Ask them before you buy.